Test your segments

 What is the Qubit Explorer and what can I use it for?

-The Qubit Explorer is a feature-rich tool that brings together three key views to give you the perfect overview of what’s happening on your site:
+The Qubit Explorer is a feature-rich tool that consolidates three key views, providing a comprehensive overview of your site’s activities:

-• Segments - understand what segments your "virtual" user is a member of as you navigate through your site and interact with experiences
+• Segments: Identify the segments your "virtual" user belongs to as they navigate through your site and interact with experiences.

-• Experiences - check the state of each experience, jump into specific experiences, or preview multiple experiences simultaneously.
-See Using Qubit Explorer to preview your experience
+• Experiences: Monitor the state of each experience, access specific experiences, or preview multiple experiences at once.
+See Using Qubit Explorer to preview your experience.

-• Events - see which events are being triggered as you interact with your site and any live and draft experience.
-See Using Qubit Explorer to validate your setup
+• Events: Observe the events being triggered as you interact with your site and any live or draft experiences.
+See Using Qubit Explorer to validate your setup.

 Note